Crate rayon_core[−][src]

 thread within its current pool; if not called from a Rayon thread,

-returns None
+returns None.

-Deprecated in favor of ThreadPoolBuilder::build_global
+Deprecated in favor of ThreadPoolBuilder::build_global.

 Takes two closures and potentially runs them in parallel.
 It returns a pair of the results from those closures.

-, except that the closures have a parameter
+Identical to join, except that the closures have a parameter

 that provides context for the way the closure has been called,